HSPBA: The Profile-Based Classification System

 Implementation, Wages, and Retro Pay

 Please click here for the wage schedules for health science professionals covered by the HSPBA collective agreement that will come into effect when the new system is implemented.
+Or, for a quicker check, you can use the new wage calculator.

 If your job is matched to the P1 Working Professional profile, like the majority of HSA members, you won’t see much of a change as you’ve been paid at the new P1 rate since April 1, 2024.

 Some jobs in the P2A, P2B and S1 – S4 profiles will have a new wage rate that is lower than members’ current wage rates.
 These members will be “green circled” which means that they will continue being paid at their current rate, and receive all future general wage increases, for as long as they remain in the same position, i.e. they do not move to the new lower pay rate of their job.
 Affected members will receive written notification of green circling from the employer prior to implementation.
-You can read more about green circling in the FAQ below.
+You can read more about green circling in the FAQ above.

 Working Professional Profiles